Skip to content

 • If sufficient information is already present in other properties, detail MAY be empty.

 • detail should provide users with guidance on how to fix the problem.
-In other words, it should SHOULD use colloquial English (or another language if your API supports Accept-Language), as defined in RFC9457.
+It SHOULD use plain English (or another language if your API supports Accept-Language), as defined in RFC9457.

-• The distinction between detail and title: title is a more general brief description of the problem, while detail provides specific instructions for fixing the problem.
+• The difference between detail and title: title is a general brief description, while detail gives specific instructions for resolution.

 Design Considerations